 The authority shall charge school budgets an amount equal to the estimated interest it has lost in making the budget share available in advance of the date it would otherwise have incurred expenditure.
-The charge, which will only be made in respect of employee related costs, will be calculated on a daily basis using the prevailing Bank of England base rate from the date of the advance to the date the authority would have otherwise incurred expenditure.
+The charge, which will only be made in respect of employee related costs, will be calculated daily using the prevailing Bank of England base rate from the date of the advance to the date the authority would have otherwise incurred expenditure.